sariahmghames/NeuroSyM-prediction/README.md

 This repository applies a neuro-symbolic approach for enhancing multivariate time series prediction accuracy with application to context-aware human motion prediction

+The scientific content of this work can be found @ https://arxiv.org/abs/2304.11740.
 To cite this work, please refer to the proceedings of the International Joint Conference on Neural Networks (IJCNN 2023), with the following citation:

-Sariah Mghames, Luca Castri, Marc Hanheide, and Nicola Bellotto.
-"A Neuro-Symbolic Approach for Enhanced Human Motion Prediction"
+@inproceedings{mghames2023,
+  title={A Neuro-Symbolic Approach for Enhanced Human Motion Prediction}, author={Mghames, Sariah and Castri, Luca and Hanheide, Marc and Bellotto, Nicola}, booktitle={2023 IEEE International Joint Conference on Neural Networks (IJCNN)}, pages={}, year={2023}, organization={IEEE}
+}

 ## Results
 The following results applies to zara01 test dataset on sgan framework and its neurosym version.
 We illustrate one single batch with only 6 pedestrians motion for clarity, though the context is much larger.